Merzasphor/MWSE/docs/source/lua/type/tes3/clothing.rst

-Alchemy
+Clothing
 ========================================================

-This interface represents an alchemy game object.
+This interface represents an clothing game object.

 Properties
 --------------------------------------------------------